purpleposeidon/1/README.md

 `ls --dired` would no longer need to be a thing, and any program could serve just as well.

-Some people want non-monospace text.
-It would be difficult.
+I think emacs supports not-monospace fonts.
+This would be difficult.

 ## Curses
 It's not very important, but… escape codes are kind of an ugly mess.
 They could stand to be rationalized by using attributes instead.
 This would be an opportunity to provide the sorts of events that a GUI program receives.

+[FIXME: Someone was working on stuff for getting X-style events to the kernel; who?]

 # Incompatibility Chart